cds-snc/notification-terraform/README.md

   - for example, `PRODUCTION_NEW_VARIABLE` and `STAGING_NEW_VARIABLE`
 - add then to the staging and production plan and merge GitHub actions
   - for example, adding lines such as `TF_VAR_new_variable: ${{ secrets.STAGING_NEW_VARIABLE }} to the actions
 - add new variable declarations to terraform, by adding to the `variables.tf` file.
 Be sure to mark any sensitive variables with `sensitive = true`.
-This should prevent them from being revealed in the terrafrom plan.
+This should prevent them from being revealed in the Terraform plan.
 - add new variables to `lambda.tf` by adding a line such as `NEW_VARIABLE = var.new_variable`

 #### `aws/rds`